Polynomial point counts and odd cohomology vanishing on moduli spaces of stable curves: Inductive argument

 \begin{remark} Note that the cohomology of $\cM_{g,n}$ does not always vanish in degree equal to the vcd, for $n > 1$.
-Already for $g = 2$, explicit computations show that the top weight part of $H^{n+2}_c(\cM_{2,n})$ does not vanish for $4 \leq n \leq 17$ \cite{Chan21, BibbyChanGadishYun21}. \end{remark}
+Already for $g = 2$, explicit computations show that the top weight part of $H^{n+2}_c(\cM_{2,n})$ does not vanish for $4 \leq n \leq 17$ \cite{Chan21, BibbyChanGadishYun21}.
+To the best of our understanding, it is not known whether $W_k H^k(\cM_{g,n})$ vanishes in degree equal to $\mathrm{vcd}(\cM_{g,n})$.
+Such a weaker vanishing statement would suffice for the purposes of the Arbarello-Cornalba inductive arguments. \end{remark}

 \begin{lemma*}[{\cite[Lemma~2.9]{ArbarelloCornalba98}}] Let $k$ be an odd integer.
 Suppose $H^q(\ocM_{g,n}) = 0$ for all odd $q \leq k$ and all $g$ and $n$ such that $H^q_c(\cM_{g,n}) \neq 0$.
 Then $H^q(\ocM_{g,n}) = 0$ for all odd $q \leq k$ and all $g$ and $n$. \end{lemma*}